mmiah00/finm32500_Assignments/README.md

 We wrote run() to iterate through time-series market data and simulating potential execution failures.

-Then, a criteria for judgement is designed for ceceiving trade signals from the strategy and executing trades and updating portfolio state, which is put in execute_order(self, order: models.Order):
+Then, a set of criteria was designed to receive trading signals from the strategy, execute trades, and update the portfolio status.
+This logic is encapsulated within the `execute_order(self, order: models.Order)`

 ## 'strategies.py'
 This module contains the logic to get a desicion of "BUY" and "SELL".